 - Local core community partners: Racial Equity Alliance of Lamoille, Lamoille County Planning Commission, North Central Vermont Recovery Center, Jenna’s Promise, Morrisville Afterschool Program, Green Mountain Technology and Career Center, Agency of Human Services, VocRehab, Creative Workforce Solutions, Lamoille Restorative Center, Northern Vermont University, Lamoille Economic Development Corporation, Lamoille County Chamber of Commerce, VT Dept of Labor, Town of Johnson, Salvation Farms, Lamoille Union High School, and more.

-We will increase collaboration and access to resources through three main efforts:
+We will increase collaboration and access to resources through:

-- An information hub with trained navigators to answer the phone and pair people with the resources they need to overcome barriers.
+- An information hub to provide people with the resources they need to overcome barriers.

 - A director to facilitate cooperation between organizations and communication throughout the community.